Written by Ada’s Medical Knowledge Team

 If the eye suffers an injury, this can also lead to uveitis.

 The first stage of diagnosing uveitis will normally involve a doctor’s examination.
-If symptoms of the condition are present and uveitis is suspected, a doctor may then refer the individual to an eye specialist (ophthalmologist) for further examination and confirmation of the diagnosis.
+If symptoms of the condition are present and uveitis is suspected, a doctor may then refer the individual to an eye specialist, an ophthalmologist, for further examination and confirmation of the diagnosis.

 Treatment for uveitis is aimed at reducing pain and inflammation, repairing any loss of vision and attempting to treat any underlying causes.
 The chosen treatment route will depend upon the specific type of the condition being experienced and what is causing it.